jamviking/project-methodology-template/docs/PROJECT-GUIDES/adr-registry.md

 # Architectural Decision Records (ADR) Registry

 ## Purpose
-This registry maintains a comprehensive index of all architectural decisions made for {{PROJECT_NAME}}.
+This registry maintains a comprehensive index of all architectural decisions made for the ERP project.
 Each ADR documents important technical decisions, their context, rationale, and consequences to ensure project continuity and knowledge transfer.

 ## ADR Status Legend
 - **🟢 Accepted**: Decision is active and implemented